akovac35/adengine-backend/README.md

 * ```dev_start_service.sh``` to start the service in preview (development) mode in the current console
 * ```dev_publish_service.sh``` to publish the service from the current console to production - yikes!
 Next time setup the devops workflow ...

-The service is available on a url similar to: adengine-backend.uc.r.appspot.com/swagger-ui.html
+The service is available on a url similar to the following sample URL: http://adengine-backend.uc.r.appspot.com/swagger-ui.html

 Note that requests in Swagger are slower because of result parsing and highlighting.

 ### Sample requests

+The URLs provided here are intended for format reference only - consider yourself charged if they work.

 * A request which filters out facebook ads because it is not allowed in China: http://adengine-backend.uc.r.appspot.com/api/adnetworkscores?countryCodeIso2=cn
 * A request which includes facebook ads: http://adengine-backend.uc.r.appspot.com/api/adnetworkscores?countryCodeIso2=*